Pakistan: Islamist group releases 11 police hostages | DW | 19.04.2021

 Why are the TLP supporters protesting?

-The TLP has led an anti-France campaign for months calling for the ambassador to be expelled.
+The TLP has led an anti-France campaign for months, including calling for the ambassador to be expelled.
 In October, Pakistan's Parliament backed a resolution for the expulsion to take place by April 20.

 The campaign came after France's president defended the Charlie Hebdo satirical magazine for republishing cartoons of Islam's Prophet Muhammad, any act many adherents consider blasphemous.